HL7/davinci-dtr/input/pagecontent/specification.md

 * Library names **SHALL** be unique within a Questionnaire package and **SHOULD** be unique across all Libraries made available by the payer (e.g., "expression": \"LowerLimbProsthesis\".PhysicalExaminationType" where LowerLimbProsthesis is the library name and PhysicalExaminationType is the expression name).
 * FHIR [Libraries](http://hl7.org/fhir/R4/library.html) **SHALL** send CQL and ELM using the `content.data` element.
+* CQL tools **SHOULD** support additional FHIRPath variables and functions that are defined within SDC.

 [![ToTop](PageTop.png){:style="float: none;"}](specification.html "Back to top of page")